jknightlab/neut-blueprint/README.md

 ![plot of chunk overlapRegions](figure/overlapRegions.png)

 While this excludes small regions the effect on the length of the remaining regions is limited, consistent with substantial overlaps between samples.
+A total of 39892 hypo- and
+422555 hyper-methylated
+regions remain after filtering.

 |    &nbsp;     |  hypo methylated  |  hyper methylated  |